NETWORKTWEAKER/AUTO-SCRIPT/slowdns/README.md

-# What are you looking for? fn ki maa ka bhosda?
+# What are you looking for?
+# haters ki na ka bhosda